danielvegamyhre/danielvegamyhre.github.io/docs/_posts/2025-03-30-illustrated-megatron.md

     \end{bmatrix}
 $$

-Conceptually, the math above can be visualized like so (**same-colored arrows** represent dot products occuring locally on a device):
+Conceptually, the math above can be visualized like so (**same-colored arrows** represent dot products occurring locally on a device):

 <img src="/images/megatron-diagrams/MLP-1st-GEMM-bad-option-stacked-layout.png" alt="MLP-1st-GEMM-bad-option" style="width: 100%">